Research output per year

 We have made key contributions to five areas of the debate by: 1) mapping out pathways to health through a model of impact developed from existing evidence that suggests broader, cascading benefits than previously asserted within the literature; 2) identifying deficits in previous evaluations that have prevented accurate measurement of health impact and developing research protocols in response; 3) developing a method of modelling through dynamic microsimulation that suggests the long-term positive economic impact of the policy from savings in health budgets and increased productivity may make a generous UBI affordable; 4) demonstrating that public support for the policy is much higher than politicians believe by deploying behavioural science to examine trends in perceptions and, 5) presenting the first examination of the ethics of deploying UBI to promote health.

 I have a commitment to participatory research and have led a number of co-produced and co-directed projects, including an international, interdisciplinary, participatory study entitled ‘A Cross-cultural Working Group on “Good Culture” and Precariousness’, which involved a research network of over 30 academics and embedded exchanges between community members from Ashington, Northumberland and Aboriginal groups around Brisbane.
 Two films covering the project have been produced by Brightmoon Media.
-My work has also been covered on the BBC One Show and Al Jazeera and in The Independent and elsewhere.
 I am a regular contributor to national and international media.

-I am a Principal Fellow of the Higher Education Academy, have twice been nominated for a National Teaching Fellowship, and have taught at the Universities of Newcastle, Queensland, Iceland and York.
+I am Principal Fellow of the Higher Education Academy, have been nominated for a National Teaching Fellowship three times, and have taught at the Universities of Newcastle, Queensland, Iceland and York.
 I was the founder and co-ordinator of the Association for Academic Outreach (AfAO), which facilitates research, development and dissemination of outreach good practice by and for academics.

 Media

-My work has been covered by the The Independent, Financial Times, The Independent, Al Jazeera, the BBC and various other newspapers and outlets.
+My work has been covered by the The New Statesman, The Independent, Financial Times, The Independent, Al Jazeera, the BBC and various other newspapers and outlets.

 I have been interviewed on, among other things, Universal Basic Income, British politics, regional politics in the North East and North West, Aboriginal politics, cultural diversity.
 I previously provided BBC Radio General Election night analysis.
 I am more than happy to be interviewed on the broad topics outlined under ‘research interests’ above.